LinkedFaultAnalysis/LFA/README.md

 ## Linked Fault Attack
 ---
 #### This repository contains the documentation of our simulations for the LFA.
-The effectiveness of this new attack is continuously assessed as well as their success probability against a popular cryptographic algorithm.
+The effectiveness of this new attack is continuously assessed as well as its success probability against a popular cryptographic algorithm.
 In this instance, the probability of successfully recovering the secret values is illustrated for applying LFA to AES.